What is TPU Filament? Everything you need to now about 3D printing with TPU

 When printing with TPU, it's crucial to adjust the print settings accordingly.
 This process involves setting the correct temperature for the nozzle and the heated bed, adjusting the print speed, and configuring retraction settings.

-Most slicers will have a preset profile for materials like TPU and TPE.
+Most slicers will have a preset profile for flexible materials like TPU and TPE.
 Only adjust the settings if the presets are giving inadequate results.
+At a quick glance, here are the general 3D printing recommendations for TPU:

 The temperature of the nozzle and the heated bed plays a crucial role in ensuring the TPU filament melts and bonds correctly.
 Generally, the recommended nozzle temperature for TPU is about 230 °C. However, the exact temperature depends on the specific brand and type of TPU filament being used.